 Cove Creek Hot Springs is one singular pool, located on the edge of the Salmon River.
 It has a designated parking lot with a pit toilet bathroom and a signboard with information about camping and fishing.
-This hot spring has very easy access from the highway, and it’s just a 10 minute drive from Stanley, ID.
+This hot spring has very easy access from the highway, and it’s just a 10-minute drive from Stanley, ID.

-The single pool has a silty bottom that made the water murky if you moved around too much.
+The single pool has a silty bottom that makes the water murky if you moved around too much.
 We also came in June when the water levels were pretty high, so the col river water was mixing into the pools quite a bit.

 We think this hot spring is best used around the autumn and winter holidays – basically anytime where the water levels aren’t super high.
 We noticed that the pool was more lukewarm than we would have liked, so we suggest visiting when water levels are lower, between September and December (weather permitting.

 14. Jerry Johnson Hot Springs